xhyrom/discord-datamining/data/articles/normal/articles/15309878230167/content.md

 <p><strong>Q: Who can claim this promotion from their SoundCloud email?</strong></p>
 <p><strong>A: </strong>Only SoundCloud Next and SoundCloud NextPro users who have opted into this Discord Nitro promotion in the SoundCloud for Artists Benefits Page are able to receive this promotion in the email associated with their SoundCloud account.</p>
 <p><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></p>
-<p><strong>A: </strong>Users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</p>
+<p><strong>A: </strong><span id="docs-internal-guid-0e6f42dd-7fff-4e0b-2f2f-509c6b82239f">Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</span></p>
-<p>Additionally, users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible.</p>
 <p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a></p>
 <p><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or a Server Boost subscriber?
 Can I also take part in this promotion? </strong></p>
-<p><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month or 3 month Nitro trial subscription.</p>
+<p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 1 month or 3 month Nitro trial subscription.</p>
 <h3>
     <strong>HOWEVER, please note:</strong><strong><br></strong><strong>- By choosing to activate this 1 month/3 months trial, you will lose any features associated with your current subscriptions, and **you will not receive a refund for any remaining value on your current subscription**.</strong>
 </h3>